Statler Park

 A Piece of History

-The park came to life in 1927 when Ellsworth M. Statler, the founder of the neighboring Statler Hotel (now the Boston Park Plaza), gifted this land to the city.
+The park came to life that year when Ellsworth M. Statler, the founder of the neighboring Statler Hotel (now the Boston Park Plaza), gifted this land to the city.
 He wasn't just being generous - he had a vision for creating a more beautiful urban environment right outside his hotel's doorstep.

 Charming Elements